Skip to main content

 The development of NeMO is an on-going project that greatly benefits from the discussions in related workshops and meetings and the generous intellectual contributions of participants.
 Interested individuals are invited to continue participating, and also to contribute comments through this site.

-Nexus is a collection of tools for streaming visualization of large 3D models in OpenGL (C++ and Javascript).
+Nexus is a c++/javascript library for the creation and visualization of batched multiresolution 3D models and pointclouds.

 • OCR4all